-institutions may have some difficulty taking certain courses with home labs (e.g., some kits contain sharp objects that may not be allowed).
+Students who are in correctional institutions may have some difficulty taking certain courses with home labs (e.g., some kits contain sharp objects that may not be allowed).
 Also, be aware that certain home lab kits cannot cross international borders (e.g., some contain seeds that may not be allowed in, others contain electronic equipment that required duty payments).
 Therefore, before registering, it is recommended that students contact the lab coordinator regarding the availability of home lab kits in each particular situation.
-Check the course syllabus of for details.
+Check the course syllabus 🖉 for details.

 Humanities (area of study).
-An area of university studies that includes courses in Art History, Classics, Communication

-Heritage Resources Management, History, Humanities, Indigenous Studies, Information Systems, Legal Studies, Music, Philosophy, Religious Studies, Spanish, and Women's and Gender Studies.
+An area of university studies that includes courses in Art History, Classics, Communication Studies, English, French, Global Studies, Heritage Resources Management, History, Humanities, Indigenous Studies, Information Systems, Legal Studies, Music, Philosophy, Religious Studies, Spanish, and Women's and Gender Studies.